Writing the perfect email outreach is simple. But it can take hours if you don't know what to say.

 For example: Link to case study/article, credentials, social profiles, etc.).

 Journalists tell stories while analysts speak about the implications.
 Analysts are influential and important but I wouldn't recommend reaching out to them.
 Rebekah Iliff explains why on this Inc article.

-For you PR pros, it’s vital to understand the difference between journalists and analysts so you don't pitch an analyst a news story or a journalist an analytical piece.
+If you are a PR pro, it’s vital for you to understand the difference between journalists and analysts so you don't pitch an analyst a news story or a journalist an analytical piece.

 Thought leaders are people who bring ideas to life and usually start movements.
 The media follows them everywhere and have huge audiences.

 They are known for thinking differently than most people about a certain topic.
 It's hard to get their attention but when you do, one shout-out from them usually brings huge benefits for your business.